 But, firstly, the exhibition felt a little underwhelming as a whole; a bit quick, a bit too easy to rattle round it in an hour.
 Surely a Deco exhibition should leave you with the sense of being pleasurably overwhelmed?

-It could have illustrated Deco walks, produced in conjunction with " Time Out books of London walks, say (but don't get me started on them.
-Part of a range of publications from Time Out which promise so much and should be a joy to use, yet are so badly designed it's untrue.
-Not visually (although ...) but functionally.
-Maybe a forthcoming entry on city guide books...
-Harumph)
+It could have illustrated Deco walks, produced in conjunction with Time Out books of London walks, say (but don't get me started on them.
+Part of a range of publications from Time Out that promises so much and should be a joy to use, yet are so badly designed it's untrue.
+Not visually, though they're not exactly wonderful, but functionally.
+Maybe this warrants a forthcoming entry on city guide books.)

-Anyway, there are so many good examples of Deco around ..
+There are so many good examples of Deco around.
 I keep discovering more, and muttering under my breath that "the exhibition should've led me to this one".

-For instance, the quite beautiful Daily Express building on Fleet Street - unwitting star of the film The Day The Earth Caught Fire, and a living testimony to an age when newspaper journalists cared (the excellent State of Play notwithstanding) - with the old Daily Telegraph building (featuring insanely ostentatious clock) a few 'doors' up.
+For instance, the quite beautiful Daily Express building on Fleet Street—unwitting star of the film The Day The Earth Caught Fire, and a living testimony to an age when newspaper journalists cared (the excellent State of Play notwithstanding).
+Then the old Daily Telegraph building (featuring insanely ostentatious clock) a few doors up.

-I happen to work in one of them - Broadcasting House, admittedly now wrapped like a Christo piece, but glorious nonetheless.
+I happen to work in one such example—Broadcasting House, admittedly now wrapped like a Christo piece, but glorious nonetheless.
 Glimpsed recently in BBC2/4's Orwell programmes, the best way to experience the building now is to wander past its shrouded looming presence on the way up the RIBA exhibition mentioned previously (now closed, sadly).
-In fact RIBA itself, opened in 1932, is another supreme case study in London Deco - circumnavigate the dangerously good bookshop and check out the bannisters, fittings, and tall windows of the restaurant space.
+In fact RIBA itself, opened in 1932, is another supreme case study in London Deco.
+Circumnavigate the dangerously good bookshop and check out the bannisters, fittings, and tall windows of the restaurant space.

 I live opposite another.
 Senate House, at UCL, which isn't particularly Deco, but of a similar vintage.
 These gems which are modernist rather than Deco should be a 'related link', leading to Berthold Lubetkin's Highpoint I and II and his penguin pool in London Zoo, the Isokon building in Hampstead, and so on.

 There are numerous other examples of Deco, and the related, sometimes oppositional, strains of English modernism.
-It's a huge missed opportunity by the V&A, imho.
+It's a huge missed opportunity by the V&A.